ErwinLutke/UR-Interface/README.md

 robot.get_tcp_position()
 ```

-returns 6 floats as a tuple in millimeters
+returns 6 floats as a tuple.
+First 3 are the vectors in millimeters and last 3 the axis-angle in radials

 ## Vision Module
 The vision module contains the Camera class.\